WBao93/Systolic-Array-2D-Convolution-Layer/README.txt

 Please refer to the Final Report pdf for all documentation.
 The ./source/ folder contains all of the SystemVerilog source code and cycle-accurate testbench as well as ModelSim project files.
-The ./model/ folder contains the Python Assembly compiler (aka assembler) and the non-cycle accurate Python model/simulator which generates input and test vectors for the testbench.
+The ./model/ folder contains the Python Assembly compiler (aka assembler) and the non-cycle-accurate Python model/simulator which generates input and test vectors for the testbench.
 The "Simulation Framework" section of the Final Report explains this folder structure and usage in more detail and will guide you through